-The Community Service, Diversity, Environmental Sustainability, and Global Programs have come together as The Rasin Center for Global Justice in order to collaborate with renewed energy, creativity, and purpose in support of our School's ideals of understanding and engagement as described in its mission statement:
+The Community Service, Diversity, Environmental Sustainability, and Global Programs have come together as The Rasin Center for Global Justice in order to collaborate with renewed energy, creativity, and purpose in support of our School's ideals of understanding and engagement.

 The Center's unique synergy supports our school's motto: “To Think, To Do, To Be", by inspiring our students

 To believe that they, as individuals and in partnership with others, truly have the power to effect change

 To respond to the complexities and challenges of our world with courage and creativity